phpmyadmin/phpmyadmin/doc/config.rst

     :type: boolean
     :default: true

-    Defines whether to display informations about the current Git revision (if applicable) on the main panel.
+    Defines whether to display information about the current Git revision (if applicable) on the main panel.

 .. config:option:: $cfg['MysqlMinVersion']